outpace-bio/DAlphaBall/README.md

 9. If using Jupyter notebooks, launch `jupyter notebook` from the active conda environment.
 The conda environment `bin` directory should be in `$PATH`, so one may initialize PyRosetta with the following flag: `-holes:dalphaball dalphaball`.
-If `jupyter notebook` is launched from a different conda environment, make sure `ipykernel` is installed into the active conda environment and the active conda environment registered for use as a kernel on the Jupyter server, then specify the full path to the `dalphaball` executable during PyRosetta initialization: `-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`.
+If `jupyter notebook` is launched from a different conda environment, make sure `ipykernel` is installed into the active conda environment and the active conda environment is registered for use as a kernel on the Jupyter server, then specify the full path to the `dalphaball` executable during PyRosetta initialization: `-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`.
 10. Enable usage of dalphaball in the `BuriedUnsatHbonds` filter with the `dalphaball_sasa="1"` option.
 The `Holes` filter automatically uses it.